 “I… I’m sorry.
 You know, I…” the youngster started but couldn’t find the right words.

 “I know that, boy,” a calm voice answered.
 “When I saw them going for little Ida, I nearly forgot myself.
-That chief smelled like danger.
-He went for her because his old bitch died.
-But I decided that I would pay her life to save my son.
+That new chief smelled like danger from the start.
+And now he went for little Ida just because his old bitch died.
+But when I saw her cowering… I decided that I would pay with her life to save my own son.
 I decided to sacrifice her for our future.
-One bad memory and we would all laugh and smile in the future…”
+One bad memory and the rest of us would laugh and smile in the future…”

 Ketill kept quit.
 He understood that every halfhearted answer would only bring more pain, so he stood there and waited.
 A cold breeze blew over his drenched back and he sneezed.
 His fatigued legs started to twitch and cramp but he ignored it.
 He just silently stood there and watched the man who had once become their own father figure.
 A lone father who had to decide which child was to be sold to the devil.